-But where there is difficulty – there is opportunity, and if you are not satisfied with your local search engine results, here are 7 SEO tips that are sure to drive more local discovery to your business – no matter if you have one or multiple locations.
+But where there is difficulty – there is an opportunity, and if you are not satisfied with your local search engine results, here are 7 SEO tips that are sure to drive more local discovery to your business – no matter if you have one or multiple locations.

 The single element driving traffic to most websites is not the visual part of the website – it’s the wording.
-Search engines do not see the visible parts of your website – they only see the words.
+Search engines do not see the visible parts of your site – they only see the words.
 That said, it makes sense to focus as much attention there as possible.

-Keyword research will help discover the words and phrases best suited to help the search engines know what you do (i.e. wholesale Mopar parts, wholesale Jeep parts, wholesale Dodge parts), and where you do it (location) as well as identify what words people are typing into their search bar to find businesses like yours.
+Keyword research will help discover the words and phrases best suited to help the search engines know what you do (i.e., wholesale Mopar parts, wholesale Jeep parts, wholesale Dodge parts), and where you do it (location) as well as identify what words people are typing into their search bar to find businesses like yours.
 You can use a Free Tool like Google’s Keyword Planner to build your keyword strategy.
-Download your list of keywords into Excel for further editing and filtering on a regular basis – quarterly review works great but definitely no less than twice a year.
-I’m a big supporter of quarterly audits for most business analysis, marketing and performance KPIs.
+Download your list of keywords into Excel for further editing and filtering on a regular basis – quarterly review works great but no less than twice a year.
+I’m a big supporter of quarterly audits for most business analysis, marketing, and performance KPIs.

 Ranking for a hundred keywords that nobody is searching for is a waste of energy, identify the words most likely to drive the right kind of traffic to your business and build your site (and off-page activity) around those.
-Better to rank highly for 5 words that drive traffic, than for 100 that don’t.
+Better to rank highly for five words that drive traffic, than for 100 that don’t.
 You’re just fueling your ego with the later.